 - The owner is undertaking renovations.
-A homeowner may decide to renovate their home or add a second story meaning the solar system must come off.
-This is also true for new homeowners wishing to redesign or build their ‘dream home’.
+A homeowner may decide to renovate their home, add a second story or redesign and build their dream home meaning the solar system must come off.

 Weather is another contributing factor to solar panels reaching their EOL earlier than expected.
 Hail damage is arguably the most common, however high wind events, bushfires, lightning, and storms are also an issue.